 We spoke to an Italian national aged 19 who was born in the UK in 1998.
-However, he only held Italian nationality as his mother took a career break to have children and was not working at the time of his birth, so he was not eligible for automatic British citizenship at the time.
+However, he only held Italian nationality as his mother took a career break to have children and was not working at the time of his birth, so he was not eligible for automatic British citizenship at birth.
 However, as he grew up in the UK, he and the rest of his family acquired permanent residence through his mother's work.
 As a teenager he committed a series of minor offences relating to drug-taking.
-As he had been in the UK over ten years, under EU law he could only be deported if the Home Office was able to show there were imperative grounds of public policy, health or security.
+As he had been in the UK for over ten years, under EU law he could only be deported if the Home Office was able to show there were imperative grounds of public policy, health or security.
 This is an extremely high threshold, based on an understanding that the UK is his home, where he was brought up and educated.
-However, as he has spent some time in a youth offending institution, he would not be eligible for indefinite leave to remain for seven years after his release date under the current rules, and if these were imported into the thresholds for the new European settlement, he would be left without confirmation of his right to be in the UK, despite currently having no impediments to staying and working in the UK.
+However, as he had spent some time recently in a youth offending institution, it is unclear whether after Brexit the EU rules would apply and he could convert his permanent residence to ILR or if the UK rules would apply and he would lose his settled status and not be eligible for indefinite leave to remain for seven years after his release date.
 This would be a major upheaval for a young person who has only ever lived in the UK and whose family are based here.